 Settings & Configuration

-settings.json is the control panel for Claude Code — choose the model, restrict tools, inject environment variables, and fine-tune permissions without ever editing a flag again.
+settings.json is the control panel for Claude Code — choose the model, restrict tools, inject environment variables, and fine-tune permissions without editing flags on every run.

 Out of the box, Claude Code makes sensible choices — but your project may need something different.
 Maybe you want Claude to always use a specific model for cost reasons, prevent it from ever touching production credentials, or auto-inject environment variables from a shared CI profile.
 That's what settings.json is for.